collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Folder/files/text editor

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

-* Create/checkout a new feature branch, branching off the branch your changed is intended to be merged into
-* Switch to the new feature branch (note how the local files will have switched to the files of the branch you are checked out on)
 -->

 </td></tr>